VernierST/godirect-examples/py/godirect-sensor-readout/readme.md

-# Go Direct Sensor Readout
+# Go Direct® Sensor Readout

-Simple expample of using the [godirect-py module](https://pypi.org/project/godirect/) to connect to a Vernier Go Direct® Sensor and log some default sensor value.
+Simple example of using the [godirect-py module](https://pypi.org/project/godirect/) to connect to a Vernier Go Direct Sensor and log some default sensor value.

 [go-direct-sensor-readout](./godirect-sensor-readout.py)